 The depositional model can be subdivided into two end-menders with a siliciclastic-dominated margin and a carbonate-dominated one.
 Mixing of both sources is possible, forming mixed facies.
-The siliciclasticdominated facies are mainly located along previous footwall margins in the western part of the basin, whereas the carbonate-dominated ones preferentially occur in palaeohighs located away from siliciclastic input.
-Facies are organized into 10 genetically-related facies associations, defined and then attributed to a specific depositional environment and dynamic, on the basis of their constituent facies, vertical stacking, lateral facies change and overall geometry (details in Table 1).
+The siliciclastic-dominated facies are mainly located along previous footwall margins in the western part of the basin, whereas the carbonate-dominated ones preferentially occur in palaeohighs located away from siliciclastic input.
+Ten genetically related facies associations identified are detailed in Table 1.